Oil & Gas applications

 Material performance

-Material absorption, color constraints, and machine communication should be checked early.
+Material absorption, color constraints, fiber reinforcement, and machine communication should be checked early.

 Next step